MathBits.com

 int j;

-boolean flag = true; // set flag to true to begin initial pass
+boolean flag = true; // set flag to true to begin first pass

 int temp; //holding variable